BekajMelos/oms-sensemaking/README.md

    $ pip install -e ".[dev,docs,test,build]"
    ```

+6. Decrypt Certs

+    Use `bin/transcrypt` with the following options to decrypt secrets:

+    - Encryption: `aes-256-cbc`
+    - Generate Password: `no`
+    - Password: *ask a team member for the password*

 The project documentation includes a development guide that covers development
 environment configuration, application configuration, and packaging as well as a
 dynamically generated API reference and OMS Sensemaking quickstart guide.
 Once